a Desktop Screen Utility for Windows and Mac

 Night Shift and f.lux focus on color temperature.
 They turn your screen orange to reduce blue light.

 Paperman focuses on screen texture.
 It doesn't shift your colors or tint your display.
-It adds a subtle, high-quality paper overlay that diffuses highlights and attenuates contrast — exactly like a physical matte screen protector, but in software.
+It applies a subtle, high-quality digital matte surface that diffuses highlights and attenuates contrast.
+Exactly like a physical matte screen protector, but in software.

 Blue light filters